 Doing basic maintenance on a unit can go a long way in helping it stay running the best it possibly can.

 Basic care can also improve the life span of a unit which normally is up-to five years.

-Things such as cleaning the air filter and keeping the outside air fins clean of debris can also make a unit run more smoother.
+Things such as cleaning the air filter and keeping the outside air fins clean of debris can also make a unit run smoother.

-One of things I always recommend is looking at a mini split system since they are very quiet, low-cost to operate, and built to last.
+I always recommend looking at a mini split system since they are very quiet, low-cost to operate, and built to last.

 Mini-split systems are basically the same as a big home unit, only on a smaller scale.

-They are very quite and about as close to silent an HVAC system can be.
+They are very quiet and about as close to silent an HVAC system can be.

 They are also perfect for the DIY type of person, with many DIY kits available.

 Of course, they do require more skill to set up and require some basic construction skills such as using power tools and wiring.